galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

-Using the described metrics, the different tools were evaluated in the CAMI paper and aggregated in tables (Supplementary Tables 3-7) from CAMI tutorial [20].
+Using the described metrics, the different tools were evaluated in the CAMI paper and aggregated in tables (Supplementary Tables 3-7) from {%cite tutorialMeyer2021%}.

 In these tables there are also ranking scores of the tools shown for every statistic as well as overall ranking scores.
 Overall, ranking scores for every dataset are computed as a sum of all ranking scores across metrics.
 The average ranking score of both datasets are calculated as weighted average sum of ranking for both datasets.
 We created a table showing all ranking results from previous tables: